 By: Samantha Tham and Contributor

-Samantha Tham, Marketing and Communications Manager (APAC) at Rhenus Logistics Asia Pacific, edited this story.
-To contact her about this or other stories, email email@example.com
+Samantha Tham, Marketing and Communications Manager (APAC) at Rhenus Logistics Asia Pacific, edited this article.
+To contact her about this or other articles, email email@example.com